Q: The Westover name is pretty common. Does this site cover all Westovers?

-A: No. There is no way that can be done.
-We’re interested in all sides of our family and we welcome content and participation from family members no matter how distant.
+A: We are interested in all sides of our family and welcome content and participation from family members no matter how distant.
 Please see our “About” page for more information.

 Q: This is family history.
 Why isn’t it all publicly available?
 Don’t we want to share it with everyone?

 A: Not everything.
 Some stories and resources are sacred.
 They are of such importance that we don’t want to archive them via FamilySearch.org and other archival family history venues out there.
 Anyone is welcome to register here.
-But please don’t copy or use our content on other venues.
+But please don’t copy or use our content on other websites or other publications without permission.

 Q: I’ve read something here that is wrong or that I find disagreeable.
 How do I fix it?